trunk-io/neovim-trunk/README.md

 Other commands:

 1. `:TrunkConfig` to open the repo `.trunk/trunk.yaml` file for editing.
-2. `:TrunkStatus` to render any failures or action notifications
+2. `:TrunkStatus` to render any failures or action notifications.
+3. `:TrunkQuery` to view a list of linters that run on your current file.

 ## Configuration